 The therapeutic benefits of stinging nettle for hair regrowth are mostly dependent on antioxidants as they neutralize oxygen molecules.
 Furthermore, the consumption of nettle boosts dermal papilla cells, which in return enhances hair formation and regenerates the hair follicles.

 Stinging nettle is a tonic with some evidence that shows its astringent properties can stimulate blood circulation of the scalp.
-Its tea rinses deeply nourish the scalp and renovate hair follicles that further maximize the possibility of hair regrowth.
+Its tea rinses deeply nourish the scalp and renovate hair follicles further maximizing the possibility of hair regrowth.

 5 .
 Treats Dandruff & Soothes Itchy Scalp